 Looking to incorporate reading time to your child’s daily routine?
 Consider the following:

 Find a time that works best for both of you: Whether it’s when waking up or going to bed, choose a time in which you can both cuddle together and enjoy a good book.
-Bedtime is often a great idea because it’ll unwind your toddler from a busy day of activities and relax her, prepping her for bed.
+Bedtime is often a great idea because it’ll unwind your toddler from a busy day of activities and relax them, prepping them for bed.
 This can also be useful for nap time.
 You can even select special books for nap or bedtime; that’ll help cue your little one that it’s time to go to sleep.

-Have books all around: A great way to get your little girl in the habit of picking up a book is to have them around!
+Have books all around: A great way to get your little one in the habit of picking up a book is to have them around!
 Activity books, such as hunt-and-find books or sticker books are a fun idea to incorporate during playtime since they provide endless entertainment for preschoolers.
 You can also find stories that review basic concepts like colors, shapes, letters, and numbers.